-Today I’m going to share an experience I had with troubleshooting random Metro application crashes on my Windows 8.
-My friend had just installed Windows 8 RC on his laptop, on a new partition – so it was a fresh install and not an upgrade.
-The reason why I asked him to do this, is because many a times,, upgrades may cause issues like random freezes and crashes, for no apparent reason.
-I’ve seen a lot of cases with Windows XP or Windows Vista upgraded to Windows 7 – so I always recommend users to perform a clean install rather than an upgrade.
+Today I’m going to share an experience I had with troubleshooting random UWP application crashes on my Windows PC.
+My friend had just installed Windows RC on his laptop, on a new partition – so it was a fresh install and not an upgrade.
+The reason why I asked him to do this, is because many times, upgrades may cause issues like random freezes and crashes, for no apparent reason.

-In spite of a clean install, Windows 8 apps were crashing.
-So my first hunch was to disable all security software that were running on the machine, since it tend to sometimes interfere with Windows 8 applications that are trying to connect to the Internet.
-This may lead to freezing and crashes of such Metro applications.
-Sometime just disabling Internet security software will not fix the problem.
-We may need to disable it from Startup and stop all the related services and reboot to complete rule out that problem.
-Sadly that had no affect on the problem.
+In spite of a clean install, Windows Store apps were crashing.
+So my first hunch was to disable all security software that was running on the machine since it tends to sometimes interfere with Windows applications that are trying to connect to the Internet.
+This may lead to freezing and crashes of such UWP applications.
+Sometimes just disabling Internet security software will not fix the problem.
+We may need to disable it from Startup and stop all the related services and reboot to completely rule out that problem.
+Sadly that had no effect on the problem.

 So my next step was to perform a Clean Boot i.e. disable all non-Microsoft related startup items and reboot the system.
 This can rule out if any other application is interfering with the Windows 8 applications.
-I used the method described in this post on how To Manage Startup Items In Windows 8 to do so.
+I used the method described in this post on how to Manage Startup Items to do so.
 Sadly this didn’t help much.
 But when you’re troubleshooting App crashes this is an important step to try, even if Clean Boot did not help in this case.

 My next step was to run the system file checker to see if any operating system files had been corrupted.
-Sometime users tend to use tweaking software or system file patches that could corrupt the core windows files, which can lead to stability issues on Windows.
+Sometimes users tend to use tweaking software or system file patches that could corrupt the core windows files, which can lead to stability issues on Windows.
 The SFC scan reported that there weren’t any problems found.
-But even if the result said so I had to check the logs to conform it.
-I have seen cases where SFC reports that there is no issues found, and still we get to see corrupted files or registry entries in the log files, which we need to manually fix.
-So I followed the steps provided in this post on how to analyze SFC logs in Windows 7, but strangely the logs seemed to be clean.
+But even if the result said so I had to check the logs to confirm it.
+I have seen cases where SFC reports that there are no issues found, and still we get to see corrupted files or registry entries in the log files, which we need to manually fix.
+So I followed the steps provided in this post on how to analyze SFC logs, but strangely the logs seemed to be clean.

 Then I had to go back to the basics.
-There are few other things that could cause the Windows apps to not work.
-I followed this post on how to fix Metro Tiles are not responding in Windows 8 and checked if UAC was disabled, Screen resolution of the Monitor, New Windows user account, etc. Nothing helped.
+There are a few other things that could cause Windows apps to not work.
+I checked if UAC was disabled, Screen resolution of the Monitor, New Windows user account, etc. Nothing helped.
 I know, as a last resort I may need to have him reinstall his Windows.
 But I couldn’t give up so easier I never considered reinstallation of Windows as a good troubleshooting step, there is nothing like troubleshooting a complicated issue and exhausting all the available resources.

 While configuring the access permissions on any of these resources, it is important to identify which of these resources grants access to all Metro style apps and ensure that the new effective permissions do not remove that access.
 When supplying the permissions in SDDL form, the security identifier (SID) for ALL APPLICATION PACKAGES is S-1-15-2-1.

-This is one of the most interesting and challenging troubleshooting case I have done in quite some time.
+This is one of the most interesting and challenging troubleshooting cases I have done in quite some time.
 It feels really good when you do so successfully.

 Well, I hope you guys get some tips from this article.
-In case you encounter any problem, do let us know.
+In case you encounter any problems, do let us know.